npm/npm/doc/npm.md

 ## Contributing

 If you're interested in helping, that's awesome!
-Please fork this project, implement some of the things on the list, and then let me know.
+Please fork this project, implement some of the things on the todo list, or fix an issue, or even just write or edit some documentation.
+You have no idea just how thankful I'll be.

 You can usually find me in #node.js on freenode.net, or you can reach me via i@izs.me.

-If you don't want to contribute code, that's also cool.
+If you don't want to contribute patches, that's also cool.
 It's very helpful to have people play with npm and send issues or complaints.
 It's stable in what it does, so you may find it useful even if you just link in your stuff by doing `npm link .` to put it in the `NODE_PATH` so you can pull it in